 Other tests that could help investigate symptoms include:

 - Menopause Blood Test – measures five key hormones to assess menopausal status.

 - Female Hormone Blood Test – measures the levels of female hormones and thyroid hormones, which regulate fertility, mood, and energy.

 - Advanced Female Hormone Blood Test – an advanced hormone profile that includes male and female hormones, with a full thyroid function test and thyroid antibodies.

-Several charities and organisations offer support for people going through menopause in the UK.
+There are several charities and organisations that offer support for people going through menopause in the UK.
 Here are a few we’ve picked out: